National Security Multi-Mission Vessel

-The National Security Multi-Mission Vessel (NSMV) is a United States Maritime Administration (MARAD) ship designed as training vessels for maritime academies.
+The National Security Multi-Mission Vessel (NSMV) is a United States Maritime Administration (MARAD) ship designed as training vessels for the U.S. state maritime academies.
 The five vessels will also be equipped to provide humanitarian assistance and disaster relief.
 The project was managed by TOTE Maritime, a U.S.-based shipping company with experience building U.S.-flagged vessels, with the Philly Shipyard constructing the ships.
 The first ship was delivered to State University of New York Maritime College in September 2023.

+Purpose

+“Established primarily to address an aging training fleet, the new purpose-built NSMV enhances the Nation's maritime academies' training capabilities and serves as critical support assets for the federal government in times of need."

 Background

-The US maritime academies train future officers and engineers for the US merchant fleet.
-An integral part of this training is annual voyage at sea aboard a training vessel.
-Much of the year the vessels are laid up, and as US government owned ships they can be activated and deployed to provide housing for disaster relief workers.
+The six US state maritime academies (Cal Poly Maritime Academy in Vallejo, CA; Great Lakes Maritime Academy in Traverse City, MI; Maine Maritime Academy in Castine, ME; Massachusetts Maritime Academy in Buzzard’s Bay, MA; State University of New York Maritime College in the Bronx, NY; and Texas A&M Maritime Academy in Galveston, TX) produce more than 70% of the licensed mariners who serve as officers and engineers for the US merchant fleet.
+U.S. Federal Regulations require the merchant marine training curriculum at the state maritime academies to include “at least six (6) months of the total time must be aboard a Training Ship in cruise status", and authorize the U.S. Department of Transportation to provide the state maritime academies a “suitable ship", and if no such vessel is available, to build and provide such a vessel.
+Much of the year these vessels are moored alongside each school’s pier, serving as live classrooms and laboratories for students.
+When not engaged in a cruise status, these vessels are also available to be deployed in support of Federal missions, such as disaster relief.
+The TS Empire State VI was activated in 1994 to support the withdrawal of troops from Somalia, and to support hurricane relief efforts in 2005 (Katrina), 2012 (Sandy), and 2017 (Maria).
+Similarly, the TS State of Maine was also deployed in support of hurricane relief efforts in 2005 (Katrina), as well as the TS Kennedy in 2012 (Sandy) and 2017 (Maria).

 As of 2018 the current vessels were aging.
 The newest was almost 30 years old and oldest, Empire State VI, was 56 years old and had an antiquated steam power plant.
 The ships also fail international emission standards and this has impacted their training itineraries.
 MARAD provides the training ships and in 2015 initiated a program to develop a purpose-built ship design that would combine the training and disaster relief missions.
 This dual purpose led to the class name of the design as National Security Multi-Mission Vessel.

+In 2015, the Volpe National Transportation Systems Center, explored four recapitalization scenarios: